 What Is Social Isolation?

-Social isolation goes beyond the norm, and beyond loneliness.
-It affects people of all ages, and not surprisingly, seems to affect people who have had a lifelong pattern of being isolated or having very few friends.
-When someone is isolated from most of society, he or she may become a hermit at home, or minimize even contact with family or friends.
-This can become a pattern in the face of potentially stressful or overwhelming social or environmental situations, so an individual may learn to avoid interaction since it becomes uncomfortable over time.
+Social isolation can affect people of all ages, but it often seems to affect those with a lifelong pattern of being isolated or having very few friends.
+When someone is isolated from most of society, they may confine themself to their home and minimize contact with family or friends.
+This can become a pattern in the face of potentially stressful or overwhelming social or environmental situations, so an individual may learn to avoid interaction as it can become uncomfortable over time.

-Social isolation definition is that it's a chronic condition that affects not just a person's general perspective, but every aspect of their existence.
-Personality disorders or traits of such disorders can appear, including the need to avoid others, or have dangerously low self-esteem which leads to suicidal thoughts and actions*.
+Social isolation can be a chronic condition that may affect a person's general perspective and potentially every aspect of their existence.
+Personality disorders or traits of such disorders can appear, including the need to avoid others, low self-esteem, and suicidal thoughts and actions*.
 Recently, social isolation may be as risky for overall health as obesity or smoking.

-According to statistics quoted in a Slate article, loneliness is a serious health risk and people who live in perpetual social isolation, are twice as likely to die prematurely.
+According to research, loneliness can be a serious health risk, and people who live in perpetual social isolation may be twice as likely to die prematurely.
 The risk can be heightened when an isolated individual is elderly.
 Loneliness may be more harmful to health than obesity, in terms of statistics, and it may be as harmful as smoking tobacco.

 - Childhood trauma and verbally or emotionally abusive parenting

 - Transportation challenges (i.e., no car or no driver’s license)